 Caste Name Service

 Rajakariya/Badda Ritual Occupation

 Category 1: Goigama

+Goigama

+iv.
+Radala Aristocracy Official Landlord

-Goigama iv.
-Radala v.
-Goigama vi.
-Patti Aristocracy Military Military Official Priests Landlord Cultivator Herdsmen
+v.
+Goigama Military Priests Cultivator

+vi.
+Patti Military Herdsmen

-Category 2: Low Country Caste
+Category 2: Low Count 1

 Karawa Madigebadda/ transport Fishing

 Salagama Maha badda Cinnamon work

 Durawa Liquor making

 Hunu Hunu badda Limestone work

-Category 3: Service Castes
+Category 3: Service Cas tes

-Achari/Galladu/Navandanna Kottal badda Sittaru Iron/gold/brass/lacquer/ ivory/wood work
+Achari/Galladu/ Kottal badda Sittaru Iron/gold/brass/

+Navandanna lacquer/ ivory/ wood work

-Hena/Rada Rada badda Puberty/Wedding/Funeral Dhoby
+Hena/Rada Rada badda Puberty/ Wedding/Funeral Dhoby

-Wahumpura/Hakuru Wedding Sweet/Jaggary
+Wahumpura/Hakuru Wedding Sweet/Jaggery

-Kumbal/Badhala Badahala badda Supply of clay lamps Pottery
+Kumbal/Badahala Badahala badda Supply of clay lamps Pottery

+Dura Elephants

-Dura iii.
-Vella Durai/ Bodhi iv.
-Panna Durai Kuruve badda Guardian of Bo Tree Elephants catchers & keepers
+iii.
+Vella Durai/ Bodhi Guardian of Bo catchers &

+iv.
+Panna Durai Kuruve badda Tree keepers

-Nakati/Berawa Berawa badda Temple drumming/Bali Astrology/Drumming/Weaving
+Nakati/Berawa Berawa badda Temple drumming/Bali Astrology/ Drumming/ Weaving

 Bathgama/Padu Palanquin bearers/ Soldiers Servants/Porters

-Category 4: Depressed Castes
+Category 4: Depressed Category 4: Depressed Castes

 Gahala Executioner Funeral drumming

 Kinnara Kinnara badda Mat weaving

-Rodi Magic/Charms Begging/Brooms/making of drums using leather
+Rodi Magic/Charms Begging/Brooms/ making of drums using leather

 Broadly speaking, the caste in the Sinhala society can be classified into four categories: Goigama, low-country castes, service castes and depressed castes as elaborated in Table 3.2.
-As Wickramasekara (1961) has characterized it the Sinhala caste system is "a sophisticated system of labour specialization".
-Depending on its overall position in the hierarchy, each of the caste groups held certain service obligations to the state and higher orders in the society, certain ritual obligations and certain economic activities.
+As Wickramasekara (1961) has characterized it, the Sinhala caste system is "a sophisticated system of labour specialization".
+Depending on its overall position in the hierarchy, each of the caste groups held certain service obligations to the state and the higher orders in society, certain ritual obligations and certain economic activities.
 As the largest and the most prestigious caste, Goigama and its sub-castes held most powerful administrative and ritual positions, controlled much of the land and enjoyed many of the privileges of the caste system, whether honorific titles, entitlement for services from other castes or fruits of the landholdings.

-The low country caste groups whose caste occupations were connected to coastal economic activities such as fishing or extracting of limestone, considered themselves relatively free of any attached services to those above them but rather producers (of fish, cinnamon, alcohol and limestone) for a market in return for money.
+The low-country caste groups whose caste occupations were connected to coastal economic activities such as fishing or extracting of limestone, considered themselves relatively free of any hereditary services to those above them but rather producers (of fish, cinnamon, alcohol and limestone) for a market in return for money.
+Conversion to Christianity among some coastal inhabitants did not necessarily lead to an erosion of caste among them (Stirrat 1982).
 The service castes held a hereditary obligation to serve castes above them in return for a payment in kind or right to cultivate land in some instances.
 Some of the service castes were assigned to gabadagam (royal villages), viharagam (temple villages), devalegam (shrine villages) or koralegam (villages held by local chiefs) and held land in such villages subject to delivery of specified service to the relevant overlords.

-The Batgama and Vahumpura are relatively large disadvantaged caste groups found mostly in interior parts of the country, including Central and Sabaragamuwa Provinces.
+The Bathgama and Wahumpura are relatively large disadvantaged caste groups found mostly in interior parts of the country, including Central and Sabaragamuwa Provinces.
 They are typically characterized by landlessness, poverty, youth unemployment, and a high degree of lawlessness and aggression as revealed by several studies (Jiggins 1979, Moore and Perera 1978, Perera 1985).
-Historically, they were economically dependent and deferential towards landed Goigama families for whom they served as domestic servants (considered as a preserve of Vahumpura) and agricultural workers (considered as a preserve of Batgama or Padu).
-The high degree of poverty currently evident in these service castes is due to a combination of factors, including breakdown of traditional patron-client relations, limited rights and access to land in the traditional systems of land tenure and rapid population growth in these communities following the eradication of epidemic diseases since 1940s.
+Historically, they were economically dependent and deferential towards landed Goigama families for whom they served as domestic servants (considered as a preserve of Wahumpura) and agricultural workers (considered as a preserve of Bathgama or Padu).
+The high degree of poverty currently evident in these service castes is due to a combination of factors, including breakdown of traditional patron-client relations, limited rights and access to land in the traditional systems of land tenure and rapid population growth in these communities following the eradication of epidemic diseases since the 1940s.